jmxxii/CC-BODIS/README.md

 ## Submit Changes.
 - Create a new branch and commit your changes under your new branch.
+- Once completed, zip the directory including all .git directory so that we can track your changes.
-- Once completed, please create a pull request and notify your interviewer.
+- Send zip file to your interviewer.